next-hat/nanocl/bin/nanocld/readme.md

 # Nanocl Daemon

+The nanocl daemon is used as gateway between nanocl controller and the store by emitting events

 ## Sources Structure

 - `src/models` Data structure used in all project
-- `src/repositories` CRUD method for a Datastructure
+- `src/repositories` Method
-- `src/services` Http CRUD method
+- `src/services`
 - `src/utils` Utils function usually to controll containers or controllers.